Extreme Values of the Fiedler Vector on Trees: Introduction

-We refer to \cite{chung, davies, mohar} for an introduction to the spectral theory on graphs.
-It is not difficult to see that the unique eigenvector associated to the eigenvalue $\lambda_1(G)=0$ is the vector having constant entries and that
+We refer to \cite{chung, davies, mohar} for an introduction to spectral graph theory.
+It is not difficult to see that the unique eigenvector associated with the eigenvalue $\lambda_1(G)=0$ is the vector having constant entries and that

-This shows that $\lambda_{2}(G) > 0$ if and only if $G$ is connected.
-The eigenvector $\phi_2$ associated to the second smallest eigenvalue is also known as the Fiedler vector \cite{fiedler1, fiedler2, fiedler3, gern, stone}.
-The following crucial result is due to Fiedler \cite{fiedler3}.
+Since the graph is assumed to be connected, it follows that $\lambda_{2}(G) > 0$ if and only if $G$ is connected.
+Any eigenvector $\phi_2$ associated with the second smallest eigenvalue is also known as the Fiedler vector \cite{fiedler1, fiedler2, fiedler3, gern, stone}.
+The following seminal result for a graph $G$ and its eigenvector $\phi_2$ is due to Fiedler \cite{fiedler3}.